Volkswagen Beetle (A5): Beetle Coast

 The Beetle Coast is the production version of the Beetle Wave concept car, officially released on January 1, 2018.
-It was offered as a convertible or as a coupe with a panoramic sunroof and was available in Coast-exclusive Deep Sea Teal paint.
+It was offered as a convertible or as a coupe with a panoramic sunroof, and was available in Coast-exclusive Deep Sea Teal paint.
 Coast-specific details include surfboard wood dash accents, houndstooth interior (carried over from its concept stage) and disk-design hubcaps instead of the “Tornado”-design wheels from its concept.
 The Beetle Coast was designed to compete with the Honda Civic, Hyundai Elantra, and the Mazda3.

 53 Edition

-A version with red, white and blue stripes running from front to back vertically and 53s on the doors, hood and trunk, made to resemble the paint job of Herbie The Love Bug, was sold exclusively in Spain.
+The 53 Edition is a version of the Beetle with red, white and blue stripes running from front to back vertically, as well as 53s on the doors, hood and trunk, made to resemble the paint job of Herbie The Love Bug.
+It was sold exclusively in Spain.

 Final Edition

-The Final Edition is the final version of the model sold in 2019 with two colors that were tributes to past Beetle models: Safari Uni Beige and Stonewashed Blue.
+The Final Edition is the final version of the model sold in 2019, with two colors that were tributes to past Beetle models: Safari Uni Beige and Stonewashed Blue.
 Three other colors offered are Platinum Grey, Pure White, and Deep Black Pearl.
 The Final Edition came in both coupe and convertible body styles.
 There are two trims: SE and SEL.